slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
 -- Robyn Dawes [1936]*

+> *"First a punch is just a punch.
+Then a puch is not only a punch.
+And finally a punch is just a punch."
+-- Bruce Lee [1940]*

 > *"Pros are just amateurs who know how to gracefully recover from their mistakes."
 -- Kevin Kelly [1952]*